chsxf/WhiteShark-for-Java/README.md

 ## Serialization
 Serialization is very simple with WhiteShark.
 Supported types are null, boolean, integers, floating-point numbers, strings, arrays and objects.

 By design, serialization of object fields is done on an opt-in basis.
-In other words, you have to specific explicitly the serializaable fields.
+In other words, you have to specific explicitly the serializable fields.
 This is done through the `@WhiteSharkSerializable` annotation.

 ### Example